Introduction to Perl module lb2d.pm 0.1 for basic Lattice Boltzmann simulations: Abstract

 \section{Abstract}

-Complex boundaries, nonequilibrium dynamics and interfacial phenomena in multiphase or multicomponent systems are among the major abilities of the Lattice Boltzmann method. lb2d.pm is a Perl module intended to provide a clear framework for simple Lattice Boltzmann simulations in 2D.
-The syntax is discussed in detail and some basic applications are treated for illustration purposes.
+The Lattice Boltzmann method has been gaining acceptance for hydrodynamic problems involving complex boundaries, non-equilibrium dynamics and interfacial phenomena in multiphase or multicomponent systems. lb2d.pm is a Perl module offering a clear framework for simple Lattice Boltzmann simulations in 2D.
+The syntax and some basic applications are presented.
+Mainly, the new version 0.1 enables solute transport and accounts for reactive boundaries leading to surface growth.